 Definitely not!
 Our main role is to encourage your birth partner to support you in the best way possible.
 We are not there to push anyone out, but work together as a team, which is why it is so important to have met a few times before the birth.
 The rapport we build up with your partner will carry us through to the labour and we can support you confidently together.
 A Doula’s presence has been proven to strengthen a partners role as she frees up some of the pressure and feelings of responsibility and can participate as little or as much as you both want.

 We would discuss at length how little or often you want your Doula involved.
 You and your partner make that decision.
 We are trained to be there for you when needed but never to take over!
 At times there may be a need for her to remain quietly in the background or even leave the room if you need time together.
-Or at other times your partner may be grateful for her to help you through the last stage of labour when pain is intensified and she can offer comfort measures to you.
+Or at other times your partner may be grateful for her to help you through the last stage of labour when surges intensify and she can be a constant calm in the room.
 A Doula will always work intuitively with every couple and meet their needs accordingly!